TahminaEhsan/Smart_Contract_Security_Dataset/README.md

 # Smart Contract Security Dataset

 ## Dataset
-This study used a dataset that had been used by [5], containing **1,353 smart contracts** with Solidity code, bytecode, and opcode, collected from the Ethereum official website **[Etherscan.io](https://etherscan.io/)**.
+This study used a dataset that had been used, containing **1,353 smart contracts** with Solidity code, bytecode, and opcode, collected from the Ethereum official website **[Etherscan.io](https://etherscan.io/)**.
 This dataset is categorized into 8 classes: **Decentralized Autonomous Organizations (DAO), Exploit, Gambling, Heist, Parity Bug, Phish Hack, Ponzi, and Spam Token**.
 The sample distribution of each class is illustrated in Figure 5.

 ## Classes
 This study categorizes malicious smart contracts into different classes, briefly explained below: